michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 3. And they sang the song of Musha the servant of Aloha, and the song of the Lamb, saying, Great and wondrous are thy works, Lord God Omnipotent; Just and true are thy ways, King of ages!

 4. Who shall not fear thee, Lord, And glorify thy name?
-For thou only artgood 2 and holy and just; Therefore all nations shall come And worship before thee; Because thy judgments are revealed.
+For thou only art

 5. After these I saw, and the temple of the tabernacle of testimony which is in heaven was opened.